skittles9823/QuickSwitch/README.md

 ## Installation

-1. Flash this module.
-2. Reboot.
+1. Install the QuickSwitch apk from the telegram channel or GitHub releases.
-3. Open the QuickSwitch app that was installed.
+2. Open the QuickSwitch app that was installed.
-4. Select a different launcher as your recents provider.
+3. Select a different launcher as your recents provider.
-5. Reboot.
+4. Reboot.
-6. Verify your new recents provider is correct.
+5. Verify your new recents provider is correct.
-7. Set the new recents provider as the default launcher.
+6. Set the new recents provider as the default launcher.
-8. Profit.
+7. Profit.

 ## Debugging